Combined Honours in Physics and Mathematics

 3MATH 110 may substitute for any of the specified courses by decreasing the electives by 3 credits.

 4Advanced Credit or Placement in Physics provide excellent preparation but they are NOT a substitute for these courses, which are required prerequisites for all second year Physics courses in this program.
 Students with AP credits should contact the Department for advice.
-Students without Physics 12 must take PHYS 100 prior to PHYS 101 or 107 or 117.
-Students that took PHYS 101 may enter the specialization but will need to take PHYS 107, 117, or 170 before the required PHYS 216.
+Students without Physics 12 must take PHYS 100 prior to PHYS 131 or 106 or 117.
+Students that took PHYS 131 may enter the specialization but will need to take PHYS 106, 117, or 170 before the required PHYS 216.
+Students must complete PHYS 119 lab before they can take PHYS 129 Enriched lab.
+The PHYS 129 Enriched lab is recommended for all PHAS program specializations.

-5 Elective credits together with required courses must fulfill the Faculty of Science’s:
+5 Elective credits together with required courses must fulfill the Faculty of Science:

 PHYS 210 or one Computer Science course is recommended.
 Students interested in senior chemistry courses or who are planning to enter a career in teaching are reminded that they should take a second course of introductory chemistry.